-Just unboxed your new iPhone 11?
-Here’s how to set it up
+How to set up your new iPhone

 - Tap Set Up as New iPhone.

 - Enter your Apple ID and password.
-If you don't have one, you can create a new one.
-Tap Don't have an Apple ID? and follow the steps.
+If you don't have one, you can create a new one by tapping Don't have an Apple ID? and following the steps.

 - Read and agree to Apple's terms and conditions.